signalshore/signalshore.github.io/content/2019-01-27-Brain-Splatter-2019.md

 This is going to be a brain-splatter for myself at the beginning of 2019.
-I feel like that I have some of my stuff sorted out by now, But I want to have a backup so that I can look back for reference if shit hits and fan.
+I feel like that I have some of my stuff sorted out by now, But I want to have a backup so that I can look back for reference if shit hits the fan.

 ### Write more ###